WendyWAAAAANG/Medical_Image_Segmentation_APP/README.md

 - **FP** indicates **false positive** pixels.
 - **FN** represents **false negative** pixels.

+### Implementation Details
+All experiments are implemented in PyTorch 2.0.1 and trained on a single GeForce GTX 4090 GPU with 24 GB memory.
+We use standard back-propagation with the AdamW optimizer and Softmax activation function.
+Training employs a batch size of 16, an initial learning rate of 1e-5, and runs for 30 epochs.
+Total training time varies by dataset size: approximately 20 hours for BraTS 2019, 30 hours for BraTS 2020, and 50 hours for BraTS 2021.

+### Experiment Results
 The models achieved the following scores:

 | Model                     | Dice Score |